Soul!: Sponsor

-The program was funded in part by the Ford Foundation, who characterized it in 1970 as "the only nationally televised weekly series oriented to the black community and produced by blacks."
+The program was funded in part by the Ford Foundation and the Corporation for Public Broadcasting, who characterized it in 1970 as "the only nationally televised weekly series oriented to the black community and produced by blacks."

 Line-up

 WNDT aired the first in a series of 39 one-hour programs entitled Soul! on Thursday, September 12, 1968.
 The program was video-taped inside WNDT's then-West 55th Street Studios in Manhattan.
 The original co-hosts were noted black Harvard psychologist Alvin Poussaint and educator Loretta Long (who, one year later, took on the role of Susan Robinson on Sesame Street).
 Poussaint is a noted author, public- speaker, and television consultant and is well-known for his research on racism's effect in the black community.
 His work in psychology is influenced greatly by the civil rights movement in the South, which he joined in 1965.

 The premiere broadcast featured singer Barbara Acklin, Patti LaBelle and the Bluebelles (Nona Hendryx and Sarah Dash), actress-singer Novella Nelson, Billy Taylor, singing group the Vibrations, gospel musician Pearl Williams Jones, and comedian Irwin C. Watson.
 Poussaint and Long subsequently hosted four following editions.

 For the edition airing on October 24, Poussaint was replaced by series creator Ellis Haizlip, an openly gay African American man, closely associated with the Black Arts Movement.
 Haizlip and Long co-host Soul! until December 5, after which Haizlip became its sole host.
 Poet Nikki Giovanni was also a frequent guest host.
 Soul! ended on March 7, 1973.

-Among the musical guests who appeared were Stevie Wonder, Earth, Wind, and Fire, the Dells, Ashford and Simpson, Al Green, Tito Puente, McCoy Tyner, Max Roach, Gladys Knight & The Pips, The Delfonics, The Spinners, Kool & The Gang, Mandrill, and Black Ivory, as well as African performers Hugh Masekela and Miriam Makeba.
+Among the musical guests who appeared were Stevie Wonder, Earth, Wind, and Fire, the Dells, Ashford and Simpson, Al Green, Tito Puente, McCoy Tyner, Max Roach, Gladys Knight & the Pips, The Delfonics, The Spinners, Kool & The Gang, Mandrill, and Black Ivory, as well as African performers Hugh Masekela and Miriam Makeba.
 Others guests included boxer Muhammad Ali, Nation of Islam leader Louis Farrakhan, minister (and later politician) Jesse Jackson, actor/singer Harry Belafonte, actor Sidney Poitier, and Kathleen Cleaver (wife of activist Eldridge Cleaver).
 Poetry collective The Last Poets also performed.